Detox is a Way of Life: Seven ways to detox your life and home

 By Jeffrey A. Morrison, M.D of Morrison Health Center

 It’s time quit those quick fix ‘detox diet’.
-At the Morrison Center, we help our patients focus and instead develop lifelong strategies to achieve and maintain optimal weight, health and well-being.
+At the Morrison Center, we help our patients focus and instead develop lifelong strategies to achieve and maintain optimal weight, health and well-being, as well as recommending more gentle aids like a detox foot bath.

 The goal of an effective detox program is to lower our body burden of toxins and keep them lower into the future.
 Scientists estimate that we all carry at least 700 contaminants in our body, regardless of whether we live in a rural area, a large city, or near an industrialized zone.